nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/30-tuples.md

 Tuples are light-weight collections used to keep track of related, but different items.
 Tuples are **immutable**, meaning that once a tuple has been created, the items in it can't change.

 You might ask, why tuples when Python already has lists?
 Tuples are different in a few ways.
-While lists are generally used to store collections of similar items together, tuples, by contrast, can be used considered to contain a snapshot of data.
+While lists are generally used to store collections of similar items together, tuples, by contrast, can be used to contain a snapshot of data.
 They can't be continually changed, added or removed from like you could with a list.

 ### `tuple` cheat sheet